 After Swift Meat Packing acquired the Union Meat Company in 1907, Kenton was born a company town with a big dream: to become the meat packing center of the Pacific Coast.
 By 1958, the neighborhood had grown into a modern-day meat utopia, making Portland the leader of the West Coast cattle trade.

-Today, the original spirit of Kenton returns with Swift and Union, a casual pub-style restaurant by Ken “Zig” Naffziger and who created Tabor Tavern in 2012.
+Today, the original spirit of Kenton returns with Swift and Union, a casual pub-style restaurant by Ken “Zig” Naffziger who also created Tabor Tavern in 2012.

 Like the little company town that could, Swift and Union has meaty ambitions: to be the best neighborhood tavern around.
-We think chef Guthrie Fortner’s seasonally inspired pub fare, served with a selection of draft beers, craft cocktails, and regional wines, will convince you.
+We think chef Nick Smith’s seasonally inspired pub fare, served with a selection of draft beers, craft cocktails, and regional wines, will convince you.
 And did we mention our famous sweet and salty bacon jam?